davidcelis/rack-console/README.md

 # Rack::Console

 Find yourself missing a `rails console` analogue in your other Ruby web applications?
 This lightweight gem provides a Rack::Console class that will load your Rack application's code and environment into an IRB or Pry session.
-Either use `Rack::Console.start` directly, or run the provided `rack-console` executable.
+Either use `Rack::Console.new.start` directly, or run the provided `rack-console` executable.

 ## Installation